homosexual

 homosexual (comparative more homosexual, superlative most homosexual)

-1. (of a person or animal, formal, distancing or dated) Sexually and/or romantically attracted to members of the same sex, such as a man who is attracted to men or a woman who is attracted to women; gay.
+1. (of a person or other animal, formal, distancing or dated) Sexually and/or romantically attracted to members of the same sex, such as a man who is attracted to men or a woman who is attracted to women; gay.
 (Typically used in the sense of sole/exclusive attraction.)

 No, it wouldn't make a difference if the applicant was homosexual.